ta-data-bcn/lab-reading-about-statistic-concepts/README.md

 ### Challenge 1: What is the difference between expected value and mean?
 You know both concepts but, is there a difference?
 Are they synonims?
 Start investigating.
 As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

+Reply: The Expected value or Expected mean is the mean value of Reality, i.e. it is the theoretical mean which is different from the sample mean.
+We will never be able to measure directly or perfectly know the Expected value.

 ### Challenge 2: What is the "problem" in science with p-values?
 We have told you that a lot of scientifical investigations are based on p-values.
 The last week, Nature magazine published [an article](http://nature.social/statistical4) regarding the problem.
 Start digging on it!